mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 Finally, I can safely remove the existing VM location (if it previously existed) using the `name: Remove existing VM path` task and create the target VM location using the `name: Create VM path` task.

-> Pre-creating the target VM location alters the behaviour of the `ovftool`, which is used to deploy the virtual machine from the OVA image, disucssed in the next section.
+> Pre-creating the target VM location alters the behaviour of the `ovftool`, which is used to deploy the virtual machine from the OVA image, discussed in the next section.

-## Deploying the Virtual Machine from the OVA Image
+## <a name="deploying-vm"></a>Deploying the Virtual Machine from the OVA Image

 Now we are ready to deploy the virtual machine from the OVA image.
 These tasks are defined in the `deploy_ova.yml` play: